DessimozLab/pyomadb/README.md

 r = c.proteins.search(seq)
 ```

-For further examples that match those given in the paper, see the <a href="https://github.com/DessimozLab/pyomadb/blob/master/examples/pyomadb-examples.ipynb">Jupyter notebook</a>, which is also available on <a href="https://mybinder.org/v2/gh/DessimozLab/pyomadb/master?filepath=examples%2Fpyomadb-examples.ipynb">mybinder</a>.
+For further examples that correspond to the `R` versions given in the paper, see the <a href="https://github.com/DessimozLab/pyomadb/blob/master/examples/pyomadb-examples.ipynb">Jupyter notebook</a>, which is also available on <a href="https://mybinder.org/v2/gh/DessimozLab/pyomadb/master?filepath=examples%2Fpyomadb-examples.ipynb">mybinder</a>.

 ## License